XPRIZE/GLEXP-Team-CCI/pubbly_schoolhouse/README.md

 ## Getting Started

 The product of our Pubbly brand Design tools, Console, and Engine is a web packet.
-It consists of XML, assets (images, audio files), and a link to Pubbly Engine Javascript.
-The Javascript interprets the XML, loads the corresponding assets, and runs an HTML5 browser based interactive experience.
+It consists of XML, assets (images, audio files), and a link to Pubbly Engine JavaScript.
+The JavaScript interprets the XML, loads the corresponding assets, and runs an HTML5 browser based interactive experience.

 Pubbly Packets can be hosted on a server, launched from a local HTML file, or deployed using Cordova, PhoneGap, Electon, or any number of Android WebView/Chromium based wrappers.
 Team CCI used Cordova.